 - Trends having an impact on how people think about “Innovation”

-Three trends that we observed accelerating in 2015.
+Three trends that we have observed accelerating recently.

 Over the 55 years we have been working in the innovation business, we have observed a lot of changes come and go.
 It has been important to be able to identify what are the important fundamental shifts that are going to last for many years and change the way clients approach their challenges and opportunities versus the fads and manias that burn red hot for a budget cycle or two.
 The fads are usually associated with a particular book that has gained a lot of awareness, but that do not stand the test of time because they have not been tested in the marketplace sufficiently.
 We believe that there are three significant trends that have been emerging over the past several years.